 - Goodwill and the bottom line.
 If you choose to install public access dispensers ("pumps") as part of a new on-site station, it demonstrates your commitment to the community and clean air by providing the public with the ability to conveniently refuel NGVs.
 And, depending on how you price the CNG, a public station may also provide incremental revenue and Federal tax rebates to help offset the cost of building and operating the station.

-- The NGV Account Executive will work with you to complete a Preliminary NGV Site Evaluation form (pdf).
-Based upon this form, the SoCalGas engineering department will develop a preliminary gas supply plan and calculate the available pressure.
+- Complete an NGV Site Evaluation form (PDF).
+Based upon this form, the SoCalGas engineering team will develop a preliminary gas supply plan and calculate the available pressure at the location you have chosen (important for selecting compression equipment).
+Up to four scenarios can be requested without charge.

 SoCalGas has compiled a list of suppliers1 (PDF) which includes consultants, component manufacturers, installers and others which may prove helpful to you in this process.
 Non-utility service providers may offer services that are the same or similar to the SoCalGas Compression Services Tariff and customers are encouraged to explore these service options.

 For more information, please contact us at 1-800-427-2000 or email@example.com.

 1 Provided for information purposes only.
 There are numerous qualified non-utility providers of products and services needed for construction and operation of natural gas compression facilities, but Southern California Gas Company does not recommend or endorse the products or services of any particular party listed herein, or represent that the particular products or services are fit for any particular purpose or use.
 By publishing this list, Southern California Gas Company is not acting in an advisory capacity, and does not assume any responsibility for use of the list by customers.
 Although commercially reasonable efforts are used in posting this list, no representation is made that it is complete or free from error.
 Related information is posted at www.socalgas.com.
 To be added to the list, please send an e-mail to NGVInfo@semprautilities.com.
 Vendors are listed alphabetically and the order of listing implies no preference.